If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 Despite being somewhat of an underrated contender for cherry blossom viewing, Taiwan is actually a fantastic destination to see dreamy blooms!

-To help you find the best sakura viewing spots to tick off on your Taiwan itinerary, I’ve narrowed down the dreamiest spots for you here.
+To help you find the best sakura viewing spots to tick off on your Taiwan itinerary, I’ve narrowed down the dreamiest cherry blossom spots in Taiwan for you here.

 Ready to be tickled pink?
 Grab a cup of sakura tea, and let’s go!